AriFordsham/GHCWiki/dependent-haskell/phase1.md

 This works nicely in practice, but one does have to be careful when reading a `-ddump-tc-trace`, because a `writeMetaTyVar` might not be the final word.
 (If that's an issue, it's easy to fix.
 The `TcS` monad could know whether it's pure or not and print out accordingly.)

+**SLPJ** Ha ha.  `tryTcS` is no longer used.
+It's dead code.
+(It was always only used for defaulting, in very restricted way, and I got rid of that part, but forgot to remove `tryTcS` itself.)

 ### CUSKs